ember-learn/deprecation-app/content/ember/v6/deprecate-array-proxy.md

 manager.arrangedContent[0].name; // 'Chris'
 ```

-For more complex use cases where you need a native `Proxy` for dynamic behavior:
+For more complex use cases where you need a native `Proxy` for dynamic behavior, you can use the following pattern.
+However, this is rarely necessary and should be avoided if you can use tracked properties and computed values instead:

 ```javascript
 // The original data, which can be mutated.